Edgenesis/shifu/docs/contribution/contributing.md

 ## Next steps

-Below is a list of contributing guides.
+Below is a list of contribution guides.

 - [develop deviceShifu](../guide/development/develop-deviceshifu.md)